NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

 Tip: Press enter in the text input for your new gain to take effect (just like FTC-Dashboard!).

 ::: warning
 This is a very very rudimentary "simulator."
 It is only meant to give you a basic high level understanding of how the gains affect the behavior of the graph.
 It is in no way trying to accurately simulate the Rev Hub's motor controller as that presents its own problems.
 This sim is based on a simple DC Motor model with arbitrary constants.
 The sim will not behave exactly like how your actual tuning will go but it is meant to give you a decent intuition of how it works.
+It's much easier than actual tuning as the kF value is very effective in the sim.
+Much less so on an actual bot due to the Rev Hub motor controller weirdness.
 Also, I am very aware of the bugs it has.
 That's what the "reset" button is for :P
 :::

 ::: tip